JiguangLi/Blaze_Function/README.md

 <br><a href="https://www.scipy.org/"> scipy </a>: used for optimaztion problem appeared in the end of the ALSFS algorithm

 ## Installation:
-To use these two algorithms, first change the current working directory to the location where you want the cloned directory to be made on terminal.
+To use these two algorithms, you can first change the current working directory to the location where you want the cloned directory to be made on terminal.
 Then type the following command on terminal:
 <br> <code> git clone https://github.com/JiguangLi/Blaze_Function.git </code>
-<br> You will then be ready to go.

 ## Descriptions of files:
 AFS.py: implementation of the AFS algorithm.
 It can produce the same result as Xin's original R code.
 <br>
 <br> ALSFS.py: implementation of the ALSFS algorithm.
 The final result might slightly differ from Xin's original code because the minimize function from scipy and the optim function from R sometimes can produce different results for the same optimazation problem.
+You can check such discrepancy in result_comparision.csv and ALSFS_comparision.png.
 <br>
 <br> Boundary_Correction.py: calculate the weighted average of the blaze-removed spectrum of the two orders to correct the boundary of spectrums and to estimate the blaze function in the overlapping region.
 The method is discussed in section 2.4.1 of the <a href="https://arxiv.org/pdf/1904.10065.pdf"> paper. </a>
 <br>